yang2076/Automated_parameter_assignment/README.md

 In addition, ranking tree and reversed searching algorithm can be used to assign the best bonded parameters if no exact match available.
 * Format of the typing tree

-  The whole structure of typing tree has been documented in file typing_tree.log.
+  The whole structure of typing tree has been documented in file dat/typing_tree.log.
   The format for this file:

-  level   upper_index   general_index   type_index
+  `level   upper_index   general_index   type_index`

 ### Polarizability